razerofficial/java-razer-sdk/README.md

 ### RequestProductList

 `requestProductList` returns the product details given the context, and `String` array of `identifiers`.
 The method also takes a listener for the success, failure, and cancel callbacks.
 The context parameter can use the game activity.
-This method should only be invoked after the `RazerSDK` has successfully initialized.
+This method should only be invoked after the `StoreFacade` has successfully initialized.
 The `identifiers` can be `ENTITLEMENTS` and/or `CONSUMABLES`.

 ```
 		String[] identifiers = new String[] {